 The Brave browser does performs marginally better than other Chromium-based browsers.
 The difference is near-zero but it's there: Brave is faster by a slim margin.

 Brave does have some built-in privacy features but they are not as good as stock Chromium with the Ublock Origin add-on.
 Brave's scheme of replacing advertisements instead of outright eradicating them makes it a worse overall experience.

-Brave doesn't really have anything great going for it.
+Brave doesn't really have that much great going for it.
 It is essentially just a re-branded Chromium.